cms-DQM/dials/docs/DEPLOYMENT.md

 ## Secrets

-Under `Secrets` in `Developer` view of PaaS create a `key/value secret` with the name `ml4ad-secrets` and add all necessary secrets there filling `Key` as the environment variable name and the `Value` on the text box:
+Under `Secrets` in `Developer` view of PaaS create a `key/value secret` with the name `dials-secrets` and add all necessary secrets there filling `Key` as the environment variable name and the `Value` on the text box:

 ![alt text](/docs/img/paas_secrets.png)